 The "Investing in Opportunity Act" was ushered into the tax code in December 2017, introducing an innovative way to stimulate private investment in low-income communities.
-The program, which was passed with bipartisan support, intends to reward investors with significant tax savings for their commitment of long-term investment capital.
+The purpose of the program, which was passed with bipartisan support, is to reward investors with significant tax savings for their commitment of long-term investment capital.